troyerta/recipes/src/08-Curry/butter-chicken.md

 - 1/2 tablespoon Kasuri Methi

-## Procedure:
+## Method:

 #### 1 - 24 hrs before mealtime:

 1. Marinate the chicken: Bring the chicken and the rest of the marinade ingredients together in a large bowl.
 Using your hands, massage the marinade into the chicken.
 Cover with plastic wrap and refrigerate for at least 1 hour, or up to overnight.
 ---
 2. Soak cashews and almonds in water for at least an hour to (or up to overnight) before preparing the rest of the recipe.
 ---

 #### Hour-of Meal Prep:

 3. Cook the chicken: Heat a skillet or grill pan over medium-high heat.
 Drizzle a teaspoon of oil to the pan.
+---

-    Working in batches, remove chicken from the marinade and grill them on the pan for 3 to 5 minutes on each side, until the chicken is cooked through (clear juice runs out of it when you cut into it).
+4. Working in batches, remove chicken from the marinade and grill them on the pan for 3 to 5 minutes on each side, until the chicken is cooked through (clear juice runs out of it when you cut into it).
 Do not crowd the pan.
+---

-    Once cooked, transfer the chicken into a separate dish.
+5. Once cooked, transfer the chicken into a separate dish.
 Cover and set aside for later.
 ---

-4. Start making the sauce: Melt 1 1/2 tablespoons of the butter in a medium sized Dutch oven or a skillet on medium low heat.
+6. Start making the sauce: Melt 1 1/2 tablespoons of the butter in a medium sized Dutch oven or a skillet on medium low heat.
 As soon as the butter melts, add the ginger garlic paste followed by sugar.
 Sauté for 1 to 2 minutes.
+---

-    Stir in the tomato and cook for 8 to 10 minutes on medium high heat, until all the extra liquid is cooked off.
+7. Stir in the tomato and cook for 8 to 10 minutes on medium high heat, until all the extra liquid is cooked off.
 The sauce should be a loose, paste-like consistency.
+---

-    Add coriander, garam masala, paprika, red chilli powder, and salt.
+8. Add coriander, garam masala, paprika, red chilli powder, and salt.
 Stir and cook on medium heat for 2 to 3 minutes.
 Turn off the heat.
 ---

-5. Puree the sauce with the nuts: Transfer the paste to a blender or the bowl of a food processor.
+9. Puree the sauce with the nuts: Transfer the paste to a blender or the bowl of a food processor.
+---

-    Add the soaked cashews and almonds.
+10. Add the soaked cashews and almonds.
 Blend into a smooth paste.
 ---

-6. Finish the dish: Return the paste to the cooking pan over medium heat.
+11. Finish the dish: Return the paste to the cooking pan over medium heat.
 Add the water to the paste and stir to make a smooth sauce.
+---

-    As the sauce begins to boil, add the grilled chicken and heavy cream.
+12. As the sauce begins to boil, add the grilled chicken and heavy cream.
 Stir well.
 Cover the pan and simmer for 5 minutes.
 ---

-7. Rest the butter chicken: Turn off the heat and uncover the pan.
+13. Rest the butter chicken: Turn off the heat and uncover the pan.
+---

-    Stir in the remaining 1/2 tablespoon butter and the kasuri methi.
+14. Stir in the remaining 1/2 tablespoon butter and the kasuri methi.
+---

-    Cover again, and let the dish rest for 8 to 10 minutes so the flavor of kasuri methi can marry into the butter chicken.
+15. Cover again, and let the dish rest for 8 to 10 minutes so the flavor of kasuri methi can marry into the butter chicken.
 ---

 ## Notes